Mzigi/tinkertown-map-editor/README.md

 - Tiles in the tile list are sometimes stretched

 ### Misc issues
-- Tiles that are unknown (the ones that look like question marks) are ignored by all tools
 - Storage tiles can't be moved

 # Permissions